hyperledger/iroha-2-docs/src/guide/security/public-key-cryptography.md

 ::: warning

-All clients are different, but `iroha_client_cli` is the least secure in this regard, as it stores a peer's private key in the `multihash` format saved to a plain text file that could be overridden with an environment variable.
+All clients are different, but `iroha` binary is the least secure in this regard, as it stores a peer's private key in the `multihash` format saved to a plain text file that could be overridden with an environment variable.

 **This is currently a reference implementation that will _not_ be a part of the production release.**